ArctiqTeam/arctiq-copilot-trail/labs/lab3-testing/README.md

 - o1-preview should be better at creating the mocks.

 - There might be a lot of warnings.
-Insert the line `Assert.NotNull(result.Value);` to the unit tests to shut up warnings.
+Insert the line `Assert.NotNull(result.Value);` to the unit tests to remove warnings.
 There should be just 3 warnings in the end.

 **Calculate the code coverage:**